Try Z Open Editor in the Red Hat Developer Sandbox

 1. You can open the sample programs in COBOL, PL/I, HLASM, REXX, and JCL to try the editor.

-2. To find out which feature to try open a section in "Editing program files" such as Making COBOL and PL/I code changes.
+2. To try editor features open section in "Editing program files" such as Making COBOL and PL/I code changes.

 3. To try Zowe Explorer you need access to a public z/OS system.
 If you are a student of the IBM Z Xplore programopen in new window you can use the account provided there.
 Follow the steps described in Connecting to z/OS with Zowe Explorer walk through to create a team or personal Zowe configuration file.